 Copyright in Instructional Settings

-If a student wishes to tape-record, photograph, video-record or otherwise reproduce lecture presentations, course notes or other similar materials provided by instructors, he or she must obtain the instructor’s written consent beforehand.
+If a student wishes to tape-record, photograph, video-record or otherwise reproduce lecture presentations, course notes or other similar materials provided by instructors, they must obtain the instructor’s written consent beforehand.
 Otherwise, all such reproduction is an infringement of copyright and is absolutely prohibited.
 In the case of private use by students with disabilities, the instructor’s consent will not be unreasonably withheld.

 Person I.D.
 (Student Number)